Xenotransplantation, Subsistence Hunting & the Pursuit of Health:

-In the only passage from Tom Regan highly applicable to subsistence hunting that I can find, since he only discusses “sport” hunting, he writes this concerning the potential permissibility of killing animals for food:
+In the only passage from Tom Regan highly applicable to subsistence hunting that I can find, since he appears to only discuss “sport” hunting, he writes this concerning the potential permissibility of killing animals for food:

 If it were the case that these [essential] nutrients [that meat provides] were not otherwise available [from non-animal sources], then the case for eating meat, even given the rights view, would be on solid ground.
 If we were certain to ruin our health by being vegetarians, or run a serious risk of doing so . . and given that the deterioration of our health would deprive us of a greater variety of number of opportunities for satisfaction than those within the range of farms animals, then we would be making ourselves, not the animals, worse-off if we become vegetarians.
 (Regan 2004/1983, p.
 337, emphasis mine).